Andrelamor/pai-ta-on/2-strings/strings.md

 So, let's define another variable called _msg_, and set this to a formatted string.

-A formatted string is one that is prefixed with and _f_.
+A formatted string is one that is prefixed with a _f_.

 ````python
 msg = f'{first_name} [{last_name}] was a singer'